dorkodu/sage/paper/5 -- Introspection.md

 Tools built using Sage introspection should respect deprecation by discouraging deprecated use through information hiding or developer‐facing warnings.

+>   If an Entity type is marked as deprecated, also all of its artifacts are treated as deprecated.

 ## <a name="5.1">5.1</a> Schema Introspection

 The schema introspection system can be queried using its own *meta-schema*.

 >   #### Note
 >